NoriSte/working-software-mastering-ui-testing/transcription.md

 - through contents as a first choice
 - through aria-attributes as a second choice
 - through test-id attributes as the last choice

 And never, never, consume is through class-based or id-based selectors!
 Because if every attribute as a role, classes are for CSS, ids are for JavaScript...
 They can change for purposes that are not related to testing and you can face a false positive, a failing test while the app works.

 Take a look at the test, I now consume front-end elements through contents instead of selectors.

 # 09

-The next secret is decreasing the number of test failures is to import some constants from the front-end app.
-Nothing changes from a testing perspective, except that I import some constants from the front-end app.
+The next secret to decrease the number of test failures is to import some constants from the front-end app.
 Nothing changes from a testing perspective, except that I import some constants from the front-end application.
 Doing so, we minimize our chance of getting false positives.
 If the UI designer comes and tell us to change some contents of the page, the front-end will not stop working, but the test will do!
-False negatives are one of the reasons why developers hate E2E tests, this kind of tests are brittle by default, you need to do whatever you can to reduce false negatives.
+False negatives are one of the reasons why developers hate E2E tests, this kind of tests are brittle by default, and so you need to do whatever you can to reduce false negatives.

 # 10-1

 UI integration tests are great even because you can test all the states of the front-end easily.
-Here I test easily how the front-end behaves with a not-authenticated status.
+Here I test easily test how the front-end behaves with a not-authenticated status.
 You just need to tell cypress the status you want from the stubbed request.
 Et voilà, we tested one more front-end path in a while, without the need for strange conditions coded directly into the front-end.

 # 10-2